Skip to content

 Is National University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of National University earn a median of $67,548, roughly in line with national averages for graduates.
+Ten years out, alumni of National University earn a median of $67,548, roughly in line with the national average for college graduates.

 $64,331